oauthstuff/draft-ietf-oauth-security-topics/draft-ietf-oauth-security-topics/recommendations.md

 PKCE challenge methods (which can be used by the client to detect PKCE support) or (b) provide a deployment-specific way to ensure or determine PKCE support by the AS.

-Authorization servers SHOULD use client authentication if possible.

 Authorization servers SHOULD furthermore consider the recommendations given in [@!RFC6819], Section 4.4.1.1, on authorization code replay